maxistar/TextPad/README.md

 # Simple Text Editor for Android

-This is simple text editor that can help you with editing text files.
+This is very simple text editor that can help you with editing text files.

 [<img src="https://fdroid.gitlab.io/artwork/badge/get-it-on.png"